moq-wg/moq-transport/draft-ietf-moq-transport.md

 the subscription, via SUBSCRIBE_OK ({{message-subscribe-ok}}) or the SUBSCRIBE_ERROR {{message-subscribe-error}} control message.
-The entity receiving the SUBSCRIBE_REQUEST MUST send only a single response to a given SUBSCRIBE_REQUEST of either an SUBSCRIBE_OK or SUBSCRIBE_ERROR.
+The entity receiving the SUBSCRIBE_REQUEST MUST send only a single response to a given SUBSCRIBE_REQUEST of either SUBSCRIBE_OK or SUBSCRIBE_ERROR.

 For successful subscriptions, the publisher maintains a list of subscribers for each full track name.
 Each new OBJECT belonging to the